 Conversations about this usually start with “We don’t want mum/dad to go into a home.”
 It’s very interesting to explore the reasons for this statement.
 Most people have no real experience of care homes, so of course their perceptions are fostered by media coverage or perhaps they (and their parent) see care homes synonymous with loss – loss of independence, choice and control, but also of memories and history.
 There is also a real concern that choosing a care home is accepting ‘second best’.

-So how do we promote the idea of care homes as a positive choice; what might be gained from living in a close care home?
+So how do we promote the idea of care homes as a positive choice; what might be gained from living in a extra care home?
 The three things that residents tell me again and again are safety, security and community – from making new friends, feeling safe at night if help is needed and enjoying quality visits from family members, who no longer need to spend time providing care or doing jobs or chores and who can simply enjoy being with their loved one.

 For those who do decide that a care home is the right step, the next conversations are often about what to look for in a care home.
 Care homes are as individual as the people who live in them.
 It is not really about the building – it is about the quality of the relationships between residents and staff, which underpin good care.
 We also provide specialist dementia care in multiple Brendoncare homes.